-During 2023, our corporate governance structure and system of governance remained stable.
+During 2024, our corporate governance structure and system of governance remained stable.
 There were no material changes to the framework which remains fit for purpose in delivering the strategic aims of the Company while providing a mechanism for the Board, and the non-executive directors to oversee and challenge the executive management team.

-Effective for the period ended 31 December 2023, the Company has continued to follow the Wates Corporate Governance Principles for Large Private Companies ('the Principles').
+Effective for the year ended 31 December 2024, the Company has continued to follow the Wates Corporate Governance Principles for Large Private Companies ("the Principles").
 The structure also continues to comply with the relevant regulatory and legal requirements.